Monday, November 16, 2009

 Whereas the videos are demonstrations of all of the many techniques described in the book, the book provides more background information and includes selected accounts of experiences with people Donna Eden worked with in her many years of private practice.
 She also touches on subjects such as the colors and meaning of the chakras.
 Since she is able to sense energetically and to see so much when she works with a person, everything she describes about the chakras is coming from her own personal experience and is sometimes very different from the explanations or interpretations of them that one finds in most other sources.
 For example, she is very definite that the first chakra, the root chakra, governs sex (in most other texts, this is assigned to the second chakra).
 She also says very firmly that, while the standard colors do serve as a guide, she sees many other colors in every chakra - that the various chakras in a person are frequently other than the colors assigned to them in the standard literature and that they often contain multiple colors.

-I highly recommend this book!
+I highly recommend her book!

 Saturday, April 11, 2009